 Important Note: The Student Appeals and Complaints Office does not have the power to decide the outcome of a Project Approval or Annual Progression Examination decision.
-If we uphold your appeal, your case will be referred to the Faculty PGR Management Group and Deputy Faculty Pro Vice-Chancellor (Research) to reconsider your case.
+If we uphold your appeal, your case will be referred to the Faculty PGR Management Group to reconsider your case.

-2.3.7 Original Resolution Put on Hold
+2.3.7 Impact for Original Resolution

-While the Stage 2 appeal is being progressed, action following the Faculty PGR Management Group's original resolution (i.e. the subject of the appeal) is put on hold.
-This is to provide an opportunity to ensure continuous work (such as experiments) is not made void while the University's decision is being challenged.
+Normally the Stage 1 appeal outcome will remain in place unless subsequently changed as a result of the Stage 2 outcome.
+By exception, while the Stage 2 appeal is being progressed, action following the Faculty PGR Management Group's original resolution (i.e. the subject of the appeal) may temporarily be put on hold.
+However this will only apply in specific circumstances where it is necessary to ensure that continuous work (such as time-sensitive and otherwise difficult to repeat research) is not made void while the University's decision is being challenged.
 Students should note that, if the appeal is then rejected at Stage 2, Faculty PGR Management Group actions will be resumed irrespective of whether the student goes to Stage 3 of the appeals process, or the OIA.